Gratitude eases the stress of caregiving partners. My personal experience as a husband of a chronically ill wife.

 At the same time, providing help to somebody relieves stress, and is associated with better emotional and physical well-being.

-Succeeding as a spousal caregiver means being ready for change, expect the unexpected, knowing when to ask for help, finding time for yourself, practicing self-care, and making peace with your partner when hard times arise.
+Succeeding as a spousal caregiver means being ready for change, expecting the unexpected, knowing when to ask for help, finding time for yourself, practicing self-care, and making peace with your partner when hard times arise.

 We all hope to experience a wonderful life.
 But what happens when one of you becomes ill and needs constant care?
 What happens when to your relationship shortly after the marriage one of you is diagnosed with a chronic illness?